muditg317/Bokay/devlogs/022 - Finalize Abstractions + AST Building.md

 ## Log
 - Move debug callback logic to `CompilerStage` class
   - Having the `#ifdef`s sprinkled around looked messy
+- Create generic mapping structure for compile-time mapping of `CompilerStage` to other fields
+  - Used `CompilerStage`->`CompilerResult` error-code mapping to replace template param for `runStage` function

 ## TODO
 -